TDzhafari/credit_card_defaults/README.md

 A clean cut example of the classification problem.
 The data has been obtained from kaggle.

 Future updates:
-1) new models will be added: xgboost, naive bayes
+1) add vizualisations
-2) model evaluation will be improved
+2) review the dataset, add EDA
-3) visualizations will be added
+3) move this project on the streamlit app

 Once the project is complete - the code is going to be be adjusted and added to the streamlit portfolio.